-The 2018 Pavilion Project, produced by Jackson Hole Public Art in partnership with Center for the Arts’ Creative in Residence program, is both a sculpture and a venue.
-Situated in The Center Park, The Pavilion will welcome performing and visual arts, exhibits and classes, and spontaneous gatherings.
-Its design is sculptural and functional and offers space for free, accessible programming and inspiration.
+The 2018 Pavilion Project, produced by Jackson Hole Public Art in partnership with Center for the Arts’ 2018 Creative in Residence program, and designed by Carney Logan Burke Architects is both a sculpture and a venue.
+Situated in The Center Park, The Pavilion will welcome performing and visual arts, exhibits, and classes.
+It will be an open spot for spontaneous gatherings, accessible programming, and inspiration.

 Town Enclosure, will exist as a sculptural object and as a backdrop for the various activities this community park supports but it is much more than a sculpture.
 Created from a circular composition of timber panels, The Pavilion and the space it creates are both transparent and opaque according to one’s position and perspective.
 The enclosure is only fully experienced via movement around and within the object.
 An intervention within The Center Park,Town Enclosure, is an armature for celebration of creative activity, performance, and discovery.

 -No amplified sound will be permitted after 9pm.

 -Venue is available for free to nonprofit and artist groups, reservations are managed by The Center.

 -Structure is subject to Jackson Town permit approvals, etc.

 Pavilion in Progress May 18 2018

 2018 PAVILION PROJECT FINALIST